 Beneath its ghostly appearance, a white pumpkin hides a treasure trove of flavorful flesh and crunchy seeds.
-Whether you want to make a pie or a less-traditional dish, selecting the right white pumpkin variety is only part of the equation.
+Whether you want to make a white pumpkin pie or a less-traditional dish, selecting the right white pumpkin squash variety is only part of the equation.
 The second essential part is knowing how to cut through the thick rind and cook the pumpkin until it's tender.
-Once you have these basics down, you can experiment with using this healthy vegetable in different types of recipes, both sweet and savory.
+Once you have these basics down, you can experiment with using this healthy vegetable in different types of white pumpkin recipes, both sweet and savory.

-Choosing a White Pumpkin
+Choosing a White Pumpkin Squash

 - Cotton Candy, a whiter variety with tough skin that is best suited to decorating, although you can roast the seeds and experiment with the flesh.